Austria, Luxembourg eye legal steps in EU nuclear energy row | DW | 21.01.2022

 Spain and Denmark also joined the appeal against the proposed taxonomy on Thursday.

-France, which gets about 70% percent of its electricity from nuclear power plants and is preparing to build new reactors, supports classifying nuclear energy as green.
+France, which gets about 70% percent of its electricity from nuclear power plants and is preparing to build new reactors, supports classifying nuclear energy as green investments.
 In France and some other EU nations, nuclear power is seen as a low-carbon alternative to burning fossil fuels.

-The issue also seems to be controversial even inside the German ruling coalition, with Vice Chancellor and Economy Minister Robert Habeck, from the Greens, openly slamming the proposed EU taxonomy as "greenwashing" and saying such a stance on gas and nuclear power would "water down" the sustainability label.
+The issue also seems to be controversial even inside the German ruling coalition, with Vice Chancellor and Economy Minister Robert Habeck from the Green party openly slamming the proposed EU taxonomy as "greenwashing" and saying such a stance on gas and nuclear power would "water down" the sustainability label.

 dj/sms (AFP, Reuters)